 Keeping the shows fresh and different will help with increasing viewership from show-to-show:

-2. Play new cover songs each week, better yet, ask people what covers you should play for the next week.
-Post the question to Facebook.
-The song suggestion that gets the most likes will be the one(s) you cover.
+Play new cover songs each week, better yet, ask people what covers you should play for the next week.
+Post the question on Your Facebook Page or on Instagram as a tile.
+The song suggestion that gets the most likes or comments will be the one(s) you cover.

-We are not going to belabor this – Pay attention to your social channels and post often.
-Please see parts 1 and 2 of this article to deep dive and keep your Facebook Page, Twitter, Instagram, YouTube, Blog, Pinterest, Vine, Snapchat, or whatever your favorite social media channels are alive and active.
-There are a lot of outlets for social media, all which have been organized neatly on our checklist.
+Pay attention to your social channels and post often.
+Please see parts 1 and 2 of this article to deep dive and keep your Facebook Page, Twitter, Instagram, YouTube, Blog, or whatever your favorite social media channels are alive and active.

 Please avoid this costly mistake: You do NOT need to create merch until you have a fanbase who will buy merch and a sense of what they want to buy.